 This workshop was held in February 2017 in partnership with Masimanyane Women’s Support Centre and Women'sNet.
 Participants came from sectors such as sex work, LGBTIQ, rural health workers and the teaching community.
 The 2-day gathering focused on the FPI Cluster of Agency with much discussion on the high cost of mobile data.
 The ICT Toolkit for Feminist Movement building was used as a training too.

 In 2016 Point of View, in partnership with local organisations hosted two City Conversations.
 One in Mumbai, with 34 participants and second in Delhi.
 The Mumbai conversation explored the links between pornography, gender, sexuality and freedom of speech.
 The Delhi conversation was in partnership with CREA and called TANGLED LIKE WOOL!
 It focused entirely on online pornography, which was an historic first in India.
-Each meeting was a daylong one, held in partnership with a local organization, who mobilised participants and helped develop the agenda.

 On 27 April 2017 the Association for Progressive Communications (APC) and Asamblea Permanente por los Derechos Humanos (APDH) hosted a City Conversation on the FPI’s in Buenos Aires, Argentina.
 Speakers and organisations were from Buenos Aires, Rosario and Córdoba.
 Participants explored the FPI principles of Access, movement building, amplifying feminist discourse, freedom of expression, anonymity, privacy, online violence.
 Participants were from a variety of organisations, genders and ages.